Author of The Last Prince of the Mexican Empire, etc.

-The sixth chapter, sandwiched in between that on "Greater Comanchería" and "Hunger," the beginning of the collapse, is "Children of the Sun," wherein Hämäläinen offers a monograph-like examination of Comanche every day and seasonal life, family, social, military, political, and religious structure, including slavery and polygyny, and how these changed as trade expanded and the Comanches increasingly specialized in buffalo hunting and raiding horses.
+The sixth chapter, sandwiched in between that on "Greater Comanchería" and "Hunger," the beginning of the collapse, is "Children of the Sun," wherein Hämäläinen offers a monograph-like examination of Comanche every day and seasonal life, family, social, military, political, and religious structure, including slavery and polygyny, and how these changed as trade expanded and the Comanches increasingly specialized in buffalo hunting and horse raiding.
 If somewhat lumpily placed in the middle of the book, "Children of the Sun" is a fascinating and illuminating chapter.

-As the Comanches specialized in moving stolen horses and processing buffalo robes for trade, they also moved toward more "highly structured and competitive warrior cult" and, for the extra household labor it could provide, polygyny.
+As the Comanches specialized in moving stolen horses and processing buffalo robes for trade, they also moved toward a more "highly structured and competitive warrior cult" and, for the extra household labor it could provide, polygyny.
 The latter reinforced the former, as young warriors, obstructed by older chiefs, found it difficult to accumulate horse herds and obtain wives.
 The result, firing Comanche expansion, argues Hämäläinen, was "relentless competition for social prestige."

 This chapter also includes an

 intriguing albeit brief look at the Comanches' political councils,